MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 2. Under **Tagging**, set the following, depending on the needs of your organization.

 - **Team owner can override who can apply tags**: When this is turned on, team owners can allow or disallow members to apply tags in team settings.
-- **Members can add additional tags**:
+- **Members can add additional tags**: If you allow team members to apply tags, turn this on to let team members add tags other than the suggested default tags that you set.
+If this is turned off, team members can only use the default tags.
-- **Default tags that will be suggested**: Use this to add a set of suggested tags.
-You can add up to 25 suggested tags, and each tag can contain a maximum of 25 characters.
-A team owner or member (if the feature is enabled for them) can use these suggestions, add to them, or create a new set of tags.
+- **Suggested default tags**: Use this to add a set of default tags.
+You can add up to 25 tags, and each tag can contain a maximum of 25 characters.
+Team owners and members (if the feature is enabled for them) can use these suggestions, add to them, or create a new set of tags.

 ## Manage tags settings for a team